HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Claim Information

-The Task communicates whether the attachments are for a claim or prior authorization, and the Payer identifies the claim or prior authorization with its business Identifier.
+The Task communicates whether the attachments are for a claim or prior authorization, and the Payer identifies the claim or prior authorization with its business identifier.

 |Data|CDex Request Attachment Task Profile Element|
 |---|---|